-- 1. Upon appointment to the higher class, if the salary range for the higher class 3708 3709 is less than six (6) ranges higher than the former class, the employee's base 3710 salary will be increased to a step of the range for the new class that is nearest to five percent (5.0%) higher than the amount of the pre-promotional step, 3711 3712 or to the entry step of the new range, whichever is higher.
-3713 2.
-If the salary range for the higher class is six (6) or more ranges higher than the former class, the employee's base salary will be increased to a step of 3714 the range for the new class nearest to ten percent (10.0%) higher than the 3715 - B. Reallocation to a Class with an Equal Salary Range Maximum whichever is higher.
+- 1. Upon appointment to the higher class, if the salary range for the higher class is less than six (6) ranges higher than the former class, the employee's base salary will be increased to a step of the range for the new class that is nearest to five percent (5.0%) higher than the amount of the pre-promotional step, or to the entry step of the new range, whichever is higher.

+2. If the salary range for the higher class is six (6) or more ranges higher than the former class, the employee's base salary will be increased to a step of - 2.
+If the salary range for the higher class is six (6) or more ranges higher than the former class, the employee's base salary will be increased to a step of the range for the new class nearest to ten percent (10.0%) higher than the amount of the pre-promotional step, or the entry step of the new range, whichever is higher.

+B. Reallocation to a Class with an Equal Salary Range Maximum